mathias4833/botw_chest_manager/README.md

 # Botw Chest Manager

 Botw chest manager is a small gui tool allowing to easily manage chests.
-Sometimes, Ice Spear can be very time consuming when all you want to do is add a new chest, or edit the content of an existing chest.
+Sometimes Ice Spear can be very time consuming when adding a simple chest.
+The purpose of this light tool is to add a new chest, or edit the content of an existing chest way faster than Ice Spear.
 ![screenshot gui](screenshots/app_01.png)
 ![screenshot gui](screenshots/app_02.png)